Alcantor/LotusECU-T4e/README.md

  4. To start the Main Program, a Bootloader is needed.

-So if you erase the Main Program and cut the power off, don't expect to be able to restore your ECU with that program through the OBD port.
-You will have to save your ECU with the programming (BDM) port on the board.
+So if you erase the Main Program and cut the power off, don't expect to be able to restore your ECU with the "t4e.py" script.
+You will have to save your ECU with the programming (BDM) port on the board or with the "t4e-black.py" script.

 Use the verify function before resetting the ECU!
 If your programming a Bootloader or a Main Program, be sure that the files are good and valid.